Goto: ALTER

-Perl GOTO
+Perl goto

-In Perl, there is a variant of the goto statement that is not a traditional GOTO statement at all.
-It takes a function name and transfers control by effectively substituting one function call for another (a tail call): the new function will not return to the GOTO, but instead to the place from which the original function was called.
+Perl has a goto statement that takes a function name and transfers control by effectively substituting one function call for another (a tail call).
+The new function does not return to the goto, but instead to the place from which the original function was called.

-Emulated GOTO
+Emulated goto

-There are several programming languages that do not support GOTO by default.
-By using GOTO emulation, it is still possible to use GOTO in these programming languages, albeit with some restrictions.
-One can emulate GOTO in Java, JavaScript, and Python.
+There are several languages that do not directly support goto, but goto emulation provides some goto-like capability, albeit with restrictions.
+One can emulate goto in Java, JavaScript, and Python.

-PL/I label variables
+PL/I label variable

-PL/I has the data type LABEL, which can be used to implement both the "assigned goto" and the "computed goto."
-PL/I allows branches out of the current block.
-A calling procedure can pass a label as an argument to a called procedure which can then exit with a branch.
+The PL/I data type label can be used to implement both assigned and computed goto, and PL/I allows branching outside of the current block.
+A procedure can receive a label as an argument which can then exit with a branch.
 The value of a label variable includes the address of a stack frame, and a goto out of block pops the stack.